Pentatonic Scale Guitar Lesson

 In order to use Pentatonics effectively in your playing, I believe it is important to understand how these scales are pulled directly from the Major scale.

-We will use the Major scale as our foundation and use simple formulas to map out our Pentatonic scale counterparts and shapes on the guitar neck.
+To illustrate this, we will use the Major scale as our foundation and use simple formulas to map out our Pentatonic scale counterparts and shapes on the guitar neck.

 If you’re not familiar with how the major scale works, check out my previous lesson on guitar Scales where I explain in detail how to do just that.
 Otherwise, read on below.

-Major Pentatonic Scale Theory
+Major Pentatonic Scale Theory fort Guitar

 C D E F G A B C